-In the late 12th century a 'hospital' where poor travellers could stay was built in Farley Hill.
+In the late 12th century a 'hospital' where poor travelers could stay was built in Farley Hill.
 There was another hospital in Luton, this one for sick people.
 It was dedicated to the Virgin Mary and Mary Magdalene.

 In 1336 there was a great fire in Luton which destroyed much of the town.
 Fire was a constant danger in those days because most buildings were made of wood with thatched roofs.
 However, if they burned they could be easily rebuilt.
 Luton soon recovered from the disaster.

 For centuries Luton continued to be a quiet market town serving the surrounding countryside.
-In the 16th century a brick making industry grew up in Luton.
-Until then most houses were of wood but in the 16th century many people rebuilt their houses in brick.
+In the 16th century a brick-making industry grew up in Luton.
+Until then most houses were of wood but in the 16th century, many people re-built their houses in brick.
 In the 17th century a straw hat making industry began.
 In the 18th century it came to dominate Luton.

 During the civil wars of the 17th century there were 2 skirmishes in Luton.
-The first occured in 1645 when some royalists entered Luton and demanded money from the townspeople.
+The first occurred in 1645 when some royalists entered Luton and demanded money from the townspeople.
 Parliamentary soldiers came and in the ensuing fight 4 royalists were killed and 22 were captured.
 A second skirmish occurred in 1648 when a royalist army passed through Luton.
 A group of stragglers were caught by parliamentary soldiers in an inn on the corner of Bridge Street.
 Most of the royalists escaped but 9 were killed.

 In the 18th century Luton continued to be an agricultural market town serving the local villages.
 Hatmaking was its only important industry.
-In Luton there were the same craftsmen you found in any market town such as brewers, bakers, butchers, carpenters and blacksmiths.
+In 18th century Luton there were the same craftsmen you found in any market town such as brewers, bakers, butchers, carpenters, and blacksmiths.
 In the early 18th century a writer said: 'It has a market house and a large Monday market for corn with which this area much abounds'.